Sergio0694/ComputeSharp/README.md

 ✅ Custom `struct` types containing any of the types above, as well as other valid custom `struct` types

+> **NOTE:** since **ComputeSharp** generates global type aliases for all the HLSL types in consuming projects, it's possible to refer to them via the same name they use in HLSL, for simplicity.
+For instance, `Float4` can just be referred to as `float4`, `Float4x4` will just be `float4x4`, etc. This also allows the type names to look more consistent with other C# primitive types.

 ## GPU resource types

 There are a number of extension APIs for the `GraphicsDevice` class that can be used to allocate GPU resources.
 Here is a breakdown of the main resource types that are available: